EspeoBlockchain/gardener-server/docs/getting-started.rst

    cd ../gardener-smart-contracts
    npx truffle console --network ganache

-At this moment we are in a console of truffle framework, which is responsible for communicating with blockchain network.
+At this moment we are in Truffle Framework console, which can be used for communicating with blockchain network.
 Let's make a sample request.
-More about request specification you will find in :ref:`making-requests` section.
+You can find more information about request specification :ref:`making-requests` section.

 Example
 ***************